majodev/physiogame/README.md

 <h1>physiogame</h1>
 This is a master thesis project by me Mario Ranftl (@majodev).
-I'm trying to build a full-blown game that's playable in Browsers (even mobile) and can also be packaged via node-webkit for desktop use.
-Currently the target is to create a funny and simple game, that's suited for therapeutic exercises.
+I'm trying to build a full-blown game that's playable in Browsers (even mobile should be possible) and can also be packaged via node-webkit.
+The target is to create a funny and simple game, that's suited for therapeutic exercises.

+The idea is to track the progress of users and provide statistics "Statistiken" that can be exported to csv and json.
+Furthermore the behaviour "Verhalten" of the game and its objects can be fully customized through the settings "Einstellungen" menu.
+Last but not least, playing via mouse/touchscreens is possible, however, it's the target to use Leap Motion as primary input device.

 <a href="http://majodev.com/pixi">The LATEST online version is available HERE.</a>